 We accept the need to reduce the emissions of greenhouse gases urgently to avoid dangerous and irreversible climate change, and to promote a more equitable and sustainable use of energy.

-We acknowledge that Scotland was one of the first nations in the world to undergo the industrial revolution, and the extraction of coal, oil and gas from Scotland's land and seabed have driven much of our present-day lifestyle.
-We are still dependent on fossil fuels to heat our buildings and for transport, but the General Assembly has set a target of 2030 for the Church of Scotland to be a ‘Net Zero' organisation.
+We acknowledge that Scotland was one of the first nations in the world to undergo the industrial revolution, and that extraction of coal, oil and gas from Scotland's territory have driven much of our present-day lifestyle.
+We are still dependent on fossil fuels to heat our buildings and for transport, but the General Assembly of 2020 set the target for the Church of Scotland to be a Net Zero organization by 2030.